Building with Neon Postgres

 Start local development:

-This starts a local Postgres container for development.
-Your app is available at http://localhost:3000.
+This starts a local development environment for the Neon template.
+Your app is available at http://localhost:3000, with database settings shaped like the Cubby runtime.

 Define Your Data Model